NCAR/MPAS-Workflow/README.md

 `SetupWorkflow.csh`:
 1. Source the experiment directory info from `config/auto/experiment.csh`
-2. Copy non-templated application scripts to the experiment directory
+2. Copy some non-templated application scripts to the experiment directory
 3. Copy the `config`, `include`, `scenarios`, `suites`, `test`, and `tools` directories to the experiment workflow directory so that a record is kept of all settings
 4. Generate application shell scripts via templated substitution of